NishantCoder108/100xdevs/better-uptime-rust/Readme.md

 ### Steps :
 1. Initialize a new Rust project (Turborepo initialize)
+2. Create `Cargo.toml` file and add `workspace` and `members` in it
-2. Add Workspace like monorepo project in ts
+3. Add Workspace like monorepo project in ts
-3. `cargo new api` , It will create a directory for right folder structure
+4. `cargo new api` , It will create a directory for right folder structure
-4. Create a rust application that expose one end point
+5. Create a rust application that expose one end point
    - We can use `poem` framework for end point expose like express in nodejs
    - `cargo add poem tokio`
    - `poem` is for http server and `tokio` is for async and await